cellopudding/09-README-Generator-/README.md

 ## Questions
--If you have any questions about the repo, contact me directly at root.lonnie@gmail.com
+-If you have any questions, contact me directly at root.lonnie@gmail.com

 -Check out more of my work at [cellopudding]({https://github.com/cellopudding/)